AL1L/add-electron/README.md

 ### Build Instructions
 Before anything, please make sure you have Node.js, NPM and Yarn installed globally.

-Once you have cloned the files to a local directory, run the following command to add electron-builder as a local dependency.
+Once you have cloned the files to a local directory, make sure to include your application's identifier in the `main.js` and `add.js` files.

+Run the following command to add electron-builder as a local dependency.
 ```
 $ yarn add electron-builder --dev
 ```